FEUP-ESOF-2020-21/open-cx-t5g4-techgals/docs/Development-Report.md

   c.
 The attendee decides to not join and is directed to the home page.
   d.
 The attendee is able to text, leave the chatroom, save someone's contact.

+**Alternative Flows and Exceptions**:
+  a.
+The user is the chatroom creator.
+  b.
+The user can ban or mute other participants, in need.
+  <br>OR<br/>
-> **Alternative Flows and Exceptions**: The user is the chatroom creator -> The user can ban and mute other participants, if need be.
-The user is the chatroom creator -> As long as there are people still participating in the chatroom, the moderator can't delete the chatroom.
+  c.
+The user is the chatroom creator.
+  d.
+As long as there are people still participating in the chatroom, the moderator can't delete the chatroom.

-- **Networking**
++ **Networking**

-> **Actor**: Attendee
+**Actor**: Attendee
-> **Description**: The attendee can get a list of users that share interests with him.
+**Description**: The attendee can get a list of users that share interests with him.
-> **Preconditions and Postconditions**: If the attendee hasn't added any interests to his profile, no suggested similar users will be shown.
+**Preconditions and Postconditions**: If the attendee hasn't added any interests to his profile, no suggested similar users will be shown.
 Once the app has found at least one user sharing at least one interest with the attendee, this user's information and shared interest will be displayed on this page.

-> **Normal Flow**:
+**Normal Flow**:
   a.
 The attendee clicks on the 'networking' button.
   b.
 A list of users with similar interests is shown.
   <br>OR<br/>